projectwilberforce/projectwilberforce.github.io/colorbleed/index.md

 1. Import from Asset Store.
 2. Select your camera component.
 ![](camera.png)
-3. From *Component* menu select *Image Effects -> Rendering -> Wilberforce Colorbleed*.
+3. From *Component* menu select *Image Effects -> Rendering -> Color Bleeding*.
 ![](addcomponent.png)
-4. VAO effect should now be visible in the *Inspector* window.
+4. Colorbleed effect should now be visible in the *Inspector* window.
 ![](inspector.png)
-5. If property VAO shader is not set to *"Hidden/Wilberforce/Colorbleed"* see Troubleshooting [section below](#attaching-shader) on how to fix it.
+5. If property Colorbleed shader is not set to *"Hidden/Wilberforce/Colorbleed"* see Troubleshooting [section below](#attaching-shader) on how to fix it.
 ![](noshader.png)

 # How to Use